-Dal Bhat Tarkari (steamed rice, pulse soup, veg curry) with meat cost a little extra depending on the choice of meat.
-We suggest you order Nepali meal with/without meat than individually taking steamed rice and curry.
+Dal Bhat Tarkari (steamed rice, pulse soup, veg curry) with meat costs a little extra depending on the choice of meat.
+You can order Nepali meal with/without meat than individually taking steamed rice and curry.

 ALSO READ: 7 Foods to try other than Dal Bhat

 Cost for hot drinks can start from Nrs.50 and can reach a little over $2.
-Hard drinks are on a different level entirely.
-You could drink on your return trip but drinking on your climbing trip is not suggested.
+Hard drinks are on a different level.
+You can drink on your return trip but drinking on your climbing trip is not suggested.

 Bottled water or mineral water costs from Nrs.50 to Nrs.200 in the heights.
 In Kathmandu, it is only Nrs.20.
-It is recommended to fill you bottles in the lodge instead and use purifiers.
+We recommend you to fill your bottles in the lodge and use purifiers.

 So, depending on what and how much you would like to eat and drink, food will cost you from $10 (+/-) per day.

-Remember, price of everything increases with increase in height.
+Remember, the price of everything increases with an increase in height.

 Cost of Accommodation

 Rooms normally cost $2 per night.
-If you are a group, you could book a dorm room.
+If you are in a group, you can book a dorm room.
 It will cost you less when splitting the bill.

-Normally, you are expected to eat where you sleep.
-If you eat both dinner and breakfast there, they could waver the price or give it for free even, maybe not in the peak season but you could try.
+In most lodges, they expect you to eat where you sleep.
+If you eat both dinner and breakfast there, they could waver the price or give it for free.

-Hot showers during trek is available.
+Hot showers during trek are available.
 But you will have to pay up to $4/$5 per bath.

 Charging battery during trek is also possible.
 Charging price is $2/$3 per hour.
-Normally, voltage used is 220-240.
+Normally, the voltage used is 220-240.
 Outlets are usually round.
-Could be flat.
+Or, they could be flat.
 Bring a pin converter just in case.
-It should cost like Nrs.20/25 in the valley.
+It should cost like Nrs.
+20/25 in the valley.